Equipment Requirements

 4. Pull buoy (smaller size please) (approx. $15-$25)

 These items can be purchased from a number of retailers including Team Aquatic Supplies.
-See the discount card above.
+See the discount Shark Club card below.

 5. Snorkel (approx. $50-$75)